Dominique Lapierre, French author of ‘The City of Joy’, dies aged 91 | Entertainment

 - United Kingdom

-Dominique Lapierre, the bestselling French author well-known in India for his ode to the city of Kolkata titled ‘The City of Joy’, has died aged 91, his wife has confirmed.
+Dominique Lapierre, the bestselling French author well-known in India for his ode to the city of Kolkata titled ‘The City of Joy’, has died aged 91, his wife has said.

-Lapierre, who was conferred the Padma Bhushan in the 2008 Republic Day honours, founded a humanitarian association with his wife entitled the City of Joy Foundation rescuing children suffering from leprosy from the slums of Kolkata.
+Lapierre, who was conferred India's third-highest civilian award Padma Bhushan in the 2008, founded a humanitarian association with his wife entitled the City of Joy Foundation rescuing children suffering from leprosy from the slums of Kolkata.
 Dating back to 1981, it was supported by the royalties from his many literary successes.

 ''At 91, he died of old age,'' the author's wife Dominique Conchon-Lapierre was quoted as saying by the French newspaper ‘Var-Matin’ on Sunday.